apache/incubator-weex-site/docs/docs/api/js-service.md

   },

   /**
-    * JS Service lifecycle.
-JS Service `destroy` will before then each instance lifecycle `destroy`.
+    * JSService lifecycle.
+JSService `destroy` will before then each instance lifecycle `destroy`.
 You can deleted variable here.
-If you doesn't detete variable define in JS Service.
+If you doesn't detete variable define in JSService.
 The variable will always in the js runtime.
 It's would be memory leak risk.
     *
     * @param  {String} id  instance id
     * @param  {Object} env device environment